 Use bowls of sugar water.
 From Annemberg Learner:

 Place a very shallow bowl with strong sugar water about 5 or 6 feet away from the feeders.
-(You may need to begin close to the feeder and move it farther away incrementally.)
-This will keep the insects around to pollinate your flowers while giving them a food source besides the hummingbird feeder.

 Here is a link to ThriftyFun's guide on this issue: